I have to admit I am slowly easing into my Spring Commitments…

 Feel-better fix: If you suspect your spicy Mexican lunch brought on a flash, take note, and avoid that trigger next time.
 (Coffee and wine are other common culprits.)
 Studies show that deep breathing for 15 minutes twice a day can reduce the frequency of hot flashes by 39%.
 Herbal supplements such as black cohosh may also help-if only because you think they will.
 Several studies show that it's no better than a placebo in reducing hot flashes, but the effect is still significant.

-diet reduces hot flashes, according to some research; other studies show no change at all.
+The same is true for soy: Adding isoflavones-estrogen-like compounds found in soy foods-to your diet reduces hot flashes, according to some research; other studies show no change at all.
 Whether it's the placebo effect at work or not, that edamame appetizer (always get your soy from food, not supplements) may still help you feel cool and comfortable.

 Prescriptions meds-specifically, low-dose or very low-dose hormone therapy-are the most effective way to treat severe hot flashes.
 When hormones aren't an option, antidepressants and certain blood pressure and antiseizure meds may work as well.
 Your MD can help you decide whether one of these routes is right for you.